mmcky/templates/README.md

 # templates

-A collection of useful templates
+This repository provides a collection of useful templates

+1. course-notes